Political decoy: Joseph Stalin / "Rashid" / Felix Dadaev (1940s–1950s)

 Soviet leader Joseph Stalin is alleged to have had a double, identified only as "Rashid".
 Officials at the KGB allegedly learned that Rashid was a "double" for Stalin and employed him to replace Stalin for some public functions after World War II.
 Rashid spent two years studying with Aleksei Dikiy, an actor who played the role of Stalin in propaganda films.
 Rashid claimed there were other Stalin lookalikes employed by the KGB, although he never met any.
 He claimed to have heard of another Stalin double who was hired to live in the leader's dacha outside of Moscow in the late 1940s and 1950s when Stalin was dying.
 This double filled in for Stalin for media events and at times when Stalin had to meet government functionaries and others.
 Rashid died in 1991, aged 93.

 In 2008 another one of Stalin's doubles, Felix Dadaev, came forward, having written a book about his adventures as a political decoy.
 The Putin government gave him permission to tell his story at age 88.
 He appeared in a 2014 documentary about Stalin's last days on German television.

 Sukarno / unknown (1950s)

 The U.S. Central Intelligence Agency (CIA) had planned to bring down Indonesia's first president Sukarno by portraying him in a pornographic film in the late 1950s.
 The agency put together a pornographic film starring a Sukarno look-alike in bed with a blonde playing a Soviet agent.
-The humiliation caused by circulating the film was supposed to drive Sukarno from office, but the plan was unsuccessful, as Sukarno took great humor in the footage and asked for additional copies.
+The humiliation caused by circulating the film was supposed to drive Sukarno from office.